Lightning.AI Platform Technologies

 Our lab runs high-content at high-throughput screening in a massively parallel architecture.
 With a screen-to-cloud architecture, billions of images are uploaded to our cloud servers for analysis.
 The fully automated lab uses robotics and high-resolution microscopy, incorporating our imaging and assays under a single framework.

-Learning biology
+Learning Pathways

 PathwayLight Neural Network

 Trained on billions of images, this AI inside the biology compares healthy and diseased cells millions of times for every hypothesis.
 It identifies dysregulation, recognizes phenotypes, and drives the discovery loop forward.
-It feeds that insight back to Computational AI - iteratively converging on novel, druggable targets.
+It feeds that insight back to discovery loop - iteratively converging on novel, druggable targets.
 The final outcome is the discovery of the targets directly linked to disease biology with biological proof at each step.

 Diseased